BiomedSciAI/fuse-med-ml/examples/fuse_examples/imaging/ml_pipelines/README.md

 # ML Pipelines
-The examples in this folder demonstrate automation of an ML pipeline which consists of:
+The examples in this folder demonstrates automation of an ML pipeline which consists of:
 * Model training on multiple cross validation splits
 * Per split evaluation
 * Ensembling the models from all the cross validation splits